ATP World Tour Melbourne 1 Results | Federal News Network

 Surface: Hardcourt outdoor

-MELBOURNE, AUSTRALIA (AP) _ Results Monday from Murray River Open at Melbourne Park (seedings in parentheses):
+MELBOURNE, AUSTRALIA (AP) _ Results Saturday from Great Ocean Road Open at Melbourne Park (seedings in parentheses):

 Men’s Singles